Wedding: Vow renewal wedding

 A wedding vow renewal is a ceremony in which a married couple renews or reaffirms their wedding vows.
 Typically, this ceremony is held to commemorate a milestone wedding anniversary.
 It may also be held to recreate the marriage ceremony in the presence of family and friends, especially in the case of an earlier elopement.

 Weekend wedding

 A weekend wedding is a wedding in which couples and their guests celebrate over the course of an entire weekend.
 Special activities, such as spa treatments and golf tournaments may be scheduled into the wedding itinerary.
 Lodging usually is at the same facility as the wedding and couples often host a Sunday brunch for the weekend's finale.

+Black wedding

+A black wedding, also known as "shvartse khasene" in Yiddish, or a plague wedding, referred to as "mageyfe khasene" in Yiddish, is a Jewish tradition where a wedding takes place in times of crisis, particularly during epidemics.
+In this custom, the bride and groom, often impoverished orphans, beggars, or individuals with disabilities, are united in marriage as a means to fend off diseases.

 Wedding ceremony participants

 Wedding ceremony participants also referred to as the wedding party, are the people that participate directly in the wedding ceremony itself.